-Trekking in winter season Nepal is noted for occasional snowfall only at higher elevations.
+Trekking in winter season, Nepal is noted for occasional snowfall only at higher elevations.
 Trekking in winter season Nepal is ideal for trekking at lower elevation; below 3000 meters Himalayan foot hills of Nepal with taking superb views of Himalayan ranges of Nepal.
 In winter season the weather is cool and the sky is clear with occasional snowfalls at higher elevations.
 Winter season is best for trekking in lower elevation as daytime temperatures are mild when it is sunny.

 Trekking in Spring Season (March – May)

 Trekking in Spring Season is the perfect and best time for trekking in Nepal.
-Many people from different country come to Nepal in spring season for trekking tourism in Nepal.
-Trekkers can treks in different trekking region in Nepal and they enjoy a lot with their trekking period differently.
+Many people from different countries come to Nepal in spring season for trekking tourism in Nepal.
+Trekkers can treks in different trekking regions in Nepal and they enjoy a lot with their trekking period differently.
 In spring season blooming different varieties of wild flowers, most notably the rhododendrons make the hillside above 5000 meters a haunting paradise during this season.

 Trekking in Summer season (June – August)

-Trekking in Summer months, which constitute the monsoon season, continue up to mid-September during which trekking is wet and warm.
+Trekking in Summer months, which constitute the monsoon season, continues up to mid-September during which trekking is wet and warm.
 Summer season times are good for the keen botanist as the higher valleys and meadows blossom with flowers and lush vegetation.
-It is not the good idea to go for trekking during summer.
+It is not a good idea to go for trekking during summer.
 The weather is hot and wet at summer season times.
-During rainy days it almost rains everyday but this is the favorite season to trek in the arid rain shadow areas like Upper Mustang, Dolpo and Kailash.
+During rainy days it almost rains every day but this is the favorite season to trek in the arid rain shadow areas like Upper Mustang, Dolpo and Kailash.
 Trekking in summer season is also recommended for forest researchers and botanists.
 The advantages of trekking in the summer months are the uncrowned trails and the less cold in the high mountains.

 How long does it take to go for Nepal Trekking?